What is Form 4952?

 When is Form 4952 due?

-The deadline for Form 4952, Investment Interest Expense Deduction, is the same as your tax return due date, which is typically April 15.
-If you file for an extension, the form is also due by the extended deadline.
+The deadline for Form 4952 is April 15, the same as your tax return.
+If you file for an extension, the form is due by the extended deadline.
+You do not need to file it if your investment income exceeds your interest expenses and you have no other deductible investment expenses.

 How to get a blank Form 4952?